proun95/opizero-display/README.md

 # opizero-display

 This repository provides Bash scripts to display system information on an I2C SSD1306 screen for the Orange Pi Zero 2W and other compatible devices.
+Used bin (ssd1306_bin) from https://github.com/proun95/ssd1306_linux.

 ## Features